king-Alex-d-great/CryptoPortfolioManager/readme.md

 #### The Controller Class - Business Logic Layer

-The class removes dependency by using the IRequestService Abstraction via Dependency Injection.<br />
+This class removes dependency by using the IRequestService Abstraction via Dependency Injection.<br />
 This means if the requirements for this project ever changes, all we need to do is ensure that the new class is implementing IRequestService. <br />
 The controller class implements IController.
 The reason for this is to allow us use it via dependency injection. <br />
 It uses an IRequestService class to handle requests from the user of the application.